Did you ever wonder who actually tells the sailors what to do?

 Q2: How does the chain of command affect deployments?

 A: Deployment decisions start at the fleet level, cascade down to the ship, and finally reach individual sailors.
-Each level ensures readiness before moving forward Practical, not theoretical..
+Each level ensures readiness before moving forward That's the part that actually makes a difference..

 Q3: What happens if a ship’s captain is absent?